Carly07/the_gin_shed/README.md

 Once a user is logged in, they will find clicking on the 'My Account' provides options to access 'My Profile' or 'Logout'.

 #### My Profile
 Registered users can view their profile by clicking on the link under My Account.
 The My Profile page includes the users login details, delivery information and order history.
-Here they can uchange their password and add or edit their default delivery information as well as see a list of all their previous orders.
+Here they can change their password and add or edit their default delivery information as well as see a list of all their previous orders.

 #### Messages
 Messages have been implemented to provide feedback to the user when adding, editing or deleting products from the basket as well as when they add, edit or delete cocktail receipes or blog posts.
 Users will recive confirmation of a successful action or else be notified that an error has occured.

 #### Contact Form
 The contact us page contains a short form for the user to fill in to send the shop owner an email.
 An Email address and message are the only fields required to contact the shop owner.
-Form validation has been applied to this so to ensure the form cannot be submitted if information is inclrrect or missing.
+Form validation has been applied to this so to ensure the form cannot be submitted if information is incorrect or missing.

 #### Footer
 Bootstrap Footer has been used to provide the user with links to the About Us, Contact Us, Privacy Policy and Terms and Conditions pages as well as the social medial links and copyright information.